 Concentrate most of your funds where you get a better chance of conversion and can score leads.
 Look for the low-hanging fruits.

 Keep checking your strategy every once in a while to understand where to spend the money and where not to.
-Try to understand what kind of advertising will be best suited to your company's business.
+Try to understand what kind of advertising best suits your company’s business.

 After all, different types of businesses have to be promoted and advertised differently.
-Make sure that you make your client realize why a certain type of advertising isn’t good for his business, and another is.
+Ensure your client realizes why a specific type of advertising isn’t good for his business and another.

-The more convinced your client will be, the better will be the execution of the plan.
-These factors are more often than not ignored by professionals, resulting in a weak and inefficient Marketing plan.
+The more convinced your client is, the better the plan’s execution will be.
+Professionals often ignore these factors, resulting in a weak and inefficient Marketing plan.
 Avoid this at all costs and plan the spending keeping the probability of returns in mind.

 8) Define Your Marketing Promotion and Communication

-Anything that is not completed organically through online marketing and costs money outside of time (and maybe some tools) counts as paid advertising.
+Anything not completed organically through online marketing and costs money outside of time (and maybe some tools) counts as paid advertising.

-You want to set a budget for the various paid advertising methods your company will take place in and define the different campaigns they will run.
+You want to set a budget for the various paid advertising methods your company will use and define its campaigns.

-After a Marketing plan is created and followed through with, you want to perform check-ups for your company.
+After creating a Marketing plan and following through, you want to perform check-ups for your company.
 This is where you look into their analytics and determine what is working and what is not.

 This will allow your team to optimize the strategic marketing plan and focus on the most effective tactics.